 Potatoes Can Be Delicious AND Nutritious

 Here's the deal.
-We've been hearing for years about how bad potatoes are for us.
-How they're fattening, spike our blood sugar and are generally bad for us.
+We've heard for years about how bad potatoes are for us.
+How they're fattening, spike our blood sugar, and are generally bad for us.

-Well, I'm here here to make a stand in defense of the lowly spud.
-Turns out, what's fattening about potatoes are all the toppings we put on them.
+Well, I'm here to make a stand in defense of the lowly spud.
+But, it turns out, what's fattening about potatoes are all the toppings we put on them.

-Of course, we aren't advocating eating only "naked potatoes," or I wouldn't include many of the potato recipes on my site.
-Sometimes you just need some sour cream on a potato!
+Of course, we aren't advocating eating only "naked potatoes," or I wouldn't include many potato recipes on my site.
+However, sometimes you need some sour cream on a potato!

 What I'm advocating is the fact that potatoes, when cooked in healthful ways and as a part of a well-balanced diet, are a nutrition powerhouse.